Use Lucent Sky AVM with Azure Pipelines

 ./SkyAnalyzer.Interface.Console.exe --Key $(ApiKey) --Interface Scan --Method Analyze --ScanId $(ScanId) --SourceCodePath '$(Build.SourcesDirectory)/target/ContosoWeb.war'

-4. Insert the following code to the .yaml file, which checks the scan result code to determine if the scan was completed successfully.
+4. Insert the following code to the .yml file, which checks the scan result code to determine if the scan was completed successfully.

 - task: PowerShell@2